PanicMike-9/Progress-Log/2026/04-April.md

 25 April - working on custom shader class in OpenGL and precedence for tiny interpreter

 28 April - started studying basic arithmetic and algebra along side linear algebra and working on OpenGL

+29 April - git contributions are not being counted but the code is updated